-You can download this design for either Home Depot tiles or Lowe's tiles.
+You can grab this design for either Home Depot tiles or Lowe's tiles.

-Just make sure you are downloading the correct version for the tiles you have because they each are a different size.
+Just make sure you are grabbing the correct version for the tiles you have because they each are a different size.

 Cut the File in Cricut Design Space:

-Upload the SVG file into your cutting software, I use Cricut Design Space.
+Upload the SVG files into your cutting software, I use Cricut Design Space.